 Financial Aid: What to expect and how to interpret your offers

-So, pause, take a deep breath, and read on.
-We have some practical tips, and we explain the lingo to help you examine and compare the offers you receive.
+So, pause, take a deep breath, and use these tips to help you examine and compare the offers you receive.

 Financial aid offers are a one-year snapshot of aid that the student will receive.

-- What is the full cost to attend this school?
+- What's the full cost of attending this school?

 - Does my offer include grant and scholarship money?

 - Does my offer include loans that will need to be paid back?
-And what types?
+And what types of loans?